jsindt/build-instructions/apps/FEniCS/ARCHER2_2019.1.0.md

-Instructions for compiling FEniCS 2019.1.0 for ARCHER2
+opt/cray/pe/python/3.8.5.0/lib/python3.8/site-packages/pip/_internal/operations/install/legacy.py", lineInstructions for compiling FEniCS 2019.1.0 for ARCHER2
 ======================================================

 These instructions are for compiling FEniCS 2019.1.0 on